 In high school I had dreams of being a painter, living in New York, working on important art in my loft and attending gallery openings.
 After graduating, I happily attended art school as a painting major until–on a whim–I signed up for an art education class.
 I was surprised when it was a perfect fit.
 I loved the class.
 I noticed being part of an art-making community felt good in a way that working alone in the studio didn’t and I thrived on the connections I made with students.
 How to Help students understand the Drawing Issues.
 Usually when when students hear the words, ” drawing issues,” they look confused and unsure, then they realize that the drawing issues are made up of terms that they’ve heard for years, but often still aren’t sure how to use them in their artwork.

 Mrs. DeAnna Morgan has the artistic talent of drawing on a whiteboard that most teachers can only dream of having.
-She creates masterpieces on the board EVERY DAY before class, to connect with her students and give them something to enjoy when they walk into her classroom.
 7 Strategies to Help You Survive Your Largest Class - The Art of Ed.
 Large classes pose special challenges in the art room.

 Our classes change every forty minutes with five minutes passing time in between (typically, but not always.)
-Keeping ahead of the game through good organization is how I manage the insanity.
-Here are some of the processes I’ve developed over the years to aide in that organization.
 If You Want Your Children to Survive the Future, Send Them to Art School.
 Can you imagine a world in which most jobs are obsolete?
 If not, you are most likely in for a rude awakening in the coming decades of radical shifts in employment.
 This is particularly true for new parents propelling the next generation of workers into an adulthood that many economists and futurists predict to be the first ever “post-work“ society.

 Though the idea of a jobless world may seem radical, the prediction is based on the natural trajectory of “creative destruction” — that classic economic principle by which established industries are decimated when made irrelevant by new technologies.
 When was the last time you picked up the hot new single from your local sheet music store?
 Many moons ago sheet music was the music industry, with the only available means of hearing pop songs being to have a musician read and perform them.
 National Arts and Humanities Month, 2016.
 Throughout history, the arts and humanities have been at the forefront of progress.
 In diverse mediums and methods -- whether through the themes of a novel, the movement of a dancer, or a monologue on a stage -- the arts enrich our souls, inspire us to chase our dreams, and challenge us to see things through a different lens.